 With the power still off, grab a flashlight and shine it down into the sink drain to get a good look inside the disposal.
 You’re looking for the culprit that’s causing the jam.
 It could be a fallen piece of silverware, a chicken bone, a fruit pit, or even a buildup of fibrous food waste like celery stalks.
 If you spot something, use a pair of long-handled pliers or tongs to carefully reach in and pull it out.
 I can’t stress this enough: never, ever use your hands to remove an object from the disposal, even with the power off.

-Step 4: Confirm the Electrical Connection is Secure
+Step 4: Check the Electrical Connection

 Sometimes the problem is as simple as a loose connection.
 While you’re under the sink, check that the garbage disposal is plugged securely into the wall outlet.
 If the outlet is a GFCI (Ground Fault Circuit Interrupter) outlet—the kind with “TEST” and “RESET” buttons on it—make sure it hasn’t been tripped.
 If the reset button has popped out, press it back in until it clicks.
 If these simple checks don’t solve the humming, and you’ve already tried the other steps, it might point to a more complex electrical or motor issue.
 At that point, it’s best to leave it to the pros who handle these kinds of plumbing services every day.